Eggs - Issues for the Catering Sector

-- Pasteurized egg is the safest form of egg to use in ready-to-eat dishes
+- Pasteurised egg is the safest form of egg to use in ready-to-eat dishes

 - Eggs produced under the Bord Bia Quality Assurance Scheme or an equivalent body in another EU Member State are the next safest source, as the strict Salmonella controls reduce the level of risk of Salmonella being present*

 - The use of unstamped/ungraded eggs should be avoided as these are not controlled under the national Salmonella testing scheme.
 Controls on such eggs may not be as strict as those used in the Bord Bia Quality Assurance Scheme.
 All stamped hens eggs are sourced from flocks that are subject to statutory controls for Salmonella*